Student Journal Writing: Valuable Tips for Success and Dangerous Traps

 5. Recommendations For Educators Who Want To Use Journals

 Although this research article focuses on journal writing in the context of experiential education, the benefits, problems, and recommendations are relevant for all teachers who want to use journals.
-Experiential education centers on a process of problem, plan, test and reflect.
+Experiential education centers on a process of problem, plan, test, and reflect.
 John Dewey was an active proponent, and David A. Kolb created a popular model.
-Experiential education has introduced a number of familiar educational terms such as “active learning” and “cooperative learning” to our pedagogical vocabulary.
+Experiential education has introduced many familiar educational terms, such as “active learning” and “cooperative learning,” to our pedagogical vocabulary.

 Now let’s find out what some of the most important names in teaching-writing research have to say about journal writing!